shakfu/cymongoose/docs/guide/index.rst

 User Guide
 ==========

-This guide covers protocol-specific usage patterns and best practices for pymongoose.
+This guide covers protocol-specific usage patterns and best practices for cymongoose.

 .. toctree::
    :maxdepth: 2